shays10/jvmworkshop23/CityRetriever/README.md

 # App #4: "The Lightweight City Retriever" :city_sunrise:

+## :sparkles: Introduction

+This app is basically the same app we took a heap dump from earlier (app #2).
+But this time, we'll deep-dive, inspect it locally and fix it!

-The Lightweight City Retriever application allows you to get information on any city you'd like, and fast!
+`The Lightweight City Retriever` application allows you to get information on any city you'd like, and fast!
 It introduces a revolutionary cache mechanism that will save you plenty of time and network latency.

 When a request for a city arrives, first we'll check if it exists in the cache.
 If it is still not in the cache,